President: Rebecca Kelly

 Secretary: Thy Nguyen

-Thy Nguyen is a medical assistant at an OB/GYN clinic in Austin, Texas, and is working towards applying to medical school.
-She graduated from the University of Virginia in 2014 with a Bachelor of Arts in Biology and a specialization in Environmental and Biological Conservation.
+Thy Nguyen is a student in the Premedical Program at Harvard Extension School.
+She is also working as a Technical Research Assistant in the Department of Anesthesia, Perioperative, and Pain Medicine at Brigham and Women's Hospital in Boston, Massachusetts.
+Thy graduated from the University of Virginia in 2014 with a Bachelor of Arts in Biology and a specialization in Environmental and Biological Conservation.
 With an interest in increasing access to potable water, preventing waterborne illness, and improving community health, Thy joined PureMadi during her third year at UVA.
-She worked with a JPC team to disseminate and test the efficacy of the ceramic filters and the MadiDrop in Limpopo, South Africa.
+She worked with a JPC team to distribute and test the efficacy of the ceramic filters and the MadiDrop in Limpopo, South Africa.
 She is excited to be a part of this organization that works to empower communities and address the global water crisis.
-Thy can be contacted at email@example.com
+Thy can be contacted at email@example.com.

 South Africa Technical and Cultural Coordinator: Rachel Schmidt